 - Salt + Black Pepper, to taste

 - Drain chickpeas in a colander and preheat air fryer to 400F.
-Roast chickpeas to air fryer for 5 minutes to dry.
+Roast chickpeas in the air fryer for 5 minutes to dry.

 - Add chickpeas to a mixing bowl with olive oil.
 Toss to coat.
 Return chickpeas to the air fryer for an additional 10 minutes.
 Check them and roast for additional time, if necessary.